5 Cup Salad

 Instructions

-• Drain the liquid from the fruit.
+• Drain the liquid from the cans of fruit.
 Save 1 Tablespoon of the pineapple juice.

 1 cup pineapple tidbits, 1 cup mandarin oranges